-Travelling between Rotorua and Taupo won’t take that long.
-In fact, the distance you travel is only about 90 km.
-But what you will need time for, is all the stuff in-between.
-Of course, the key attraction would have to be the geo-thermal activity in the area.
-To the north, is another great attraction – the “White Island” volcano in the Bay of Plenty.
-And to the South, lies the Tongariro National Park, also including Mt.
+Travelling between Rotorua and Taupo won’t actually take you that long.
+In fact, the distance you travel will only amount to 90 km.
+But this is so ideal – you will have plenty of time for to enjoy all the stuff in-between.
+Of course, no one should miss on the key attraction which is the geo-thermal activity.
+To the north you will get to see the ‘White Island Volcano in the Bay of Plenty.
+But please note, the only way you will get to see this volcano now, is from the air – an awesome perspective.
+If you head to the South, you will be in the Tongariro National park- an an absolute magnet to many travellers.
+Included in this, is Mt.
 Ruapehu, Mt.
 Ngauruhoe and Mt.
 Tongariro.
 Let’s not forget the scenic along the Whanganui River.

-Tectonic Zone between White Island and Tongariro NP
+Tectonic Zone from White Island to Tongariro NP

 Outside Rotorua Whakarewarewa or Te Puia

 Whakarewara/ Te Puia lies just outside the central Rotorua township.
 In fact, this is one of the first early settlement locations for local Maori.
 The first fortification (Te Puia Pa) was erected around 1325 AD.
 Whakarewarewa has approx. 500 pools and at least 65 geyser vents.
 Seven geysers are currently active.
 Pohutu Geyser erupts to heights of up to 30 metres – its an awesome sight!